-Remote sensing methods used to measure water clarity also can provide information on algal biomass because water clarity often is negatively correlated with biomass, i.e., increasing algal biomass causes decreasing water clarity, if other substances that affect clarity (see CDOM and turbidity) are not present at high levels.
+Chlorophyll usually is determined by filtering algae from water samples, extracting the pigment from the filter by an organic solvent, and measuring absorbance by spectrophotometry.
+Remote sensing methods measure light reflected from water using wavelengths characteristic of the absorbance spectrum of chlorophyll.
+Remote sensing methods for water clarity also can provide information on algal biomass because water clarity typically is inversely correlated with algal biomass (increasing algae decreases clarity) if other substances that affect clarity (CDOM and mineral turbidity) are not present at high levels.

 We recently began measuring chlorophyll levels in Minnesota’s more than 10,000 lakes using imagery from the Sentinel-2 satellites.
 The figure below illustrates statewide distribution of chlorophyll (and hence algal biomass) in late summer of 2016, and the bar graph shows the statistical distributions of chlorophyll in Minnesota lakes averaged over the 2017 and 2018 summer seasons.
 For more detailed information and results for a particular lake of interest, click the LakeBrowser button above.

 Chlorophyll concentrations (and algal densities) vary widely, even for lakes within small geographic regions (such as shown below for the Lake Minnetonka area in the west metro Twin Cities).
 These data reflect differences in nutrient loadings from surrounding landscapes, as well as inherent differences among lakes in their ability to assimilate nutrients.

 Chlorophyll concentrations are highly dynamic, with large variations in concentration during the summer growth season (click on graphic below to see how concentrations change from May to October).